 Learn Before

-Number of Solutions of a Quadratic Equation Based on the Discriminant
+Number and Type of Solutions of a Quadratic Equation Based on the Discriminant

-The sign of the discriminant reveals how many real solutions a quadratic equation (with ) has, without requiring the equation to be fully solved:
+The value of the discriminant, , reveals the number and type of solutions for a quadratic equation (where ), without requiring the equation to be fully solved:

 0